storyprotocol/documentation/docs/Protocol Concepts/royalty-module/ip-royalty-vault.md

 Because Royalty Tokens are ERC-20, they can be transferred like any other token.
 Thus, the IP Account could send them to someone else, or even put them up for sale on the secondary market.

 ## How Revenue Flows

+> 🚧 Quick Note
+>
+> The below example uses $USDC, when in reality the token would be one of our [whitelisted revenue tokens](https://docs.story.foundation/docs/deployed-smart-contracts#whitelisted-revenue-tokens) like $WIP.

 This section will help explain how revenue flows from the time of payment to being claimed by the royalty token holder.
 For the purposes of explanation, we will use an example from the [Liquid Absolute Percentage (LAP)](doc:liquid-absolute-percentage), but it is the same for any royalty policy.